Scientists hunt for food clues in blood and urine

 Summary

-This study looked for chemicals in blood and urine that can show what foods a person has eaten, like beef, beans, or eggs.
+This study looked for chemicals in blood and urine that can show what foods people have eaten, like beef, beans, and eggs.
 Thirty healthy adults ate controlled meals and gave samples over several days.
-The goal was to find more accurate ways to measure diet than asking people to remember what they ate.
+The goal is to develop more accurate ways to measure diet than asking people to remember what they ate.

 Get updates